 When the child experiences distress relating to conflicts with their parent on the topic of food, these feelings quickly become associated with food, at quite a body instinctive level.
 Even the mention of it being time to sit and eat can evoke stress in the child, and they become resistant.
 Eating is such an intrinsic part of life, such a big part of the enjoyment of life, and family togetherness and shared experiences.
 When conflicts develop around food, that tension can sadly create a very negative impact on the child's relationship with food, and their enjoyment of joining the family to eat, which is a big part of daily family life.
 And if those tensions continue, there is the risk of the child later developing an eating disorder.

-It IS really hard for a parent to maintain a calm, confident and level tone when worried about their child getting the nutrients they need, but the most important message I can give is that how you manage your feelings around your child's eating is the single most important factor in determining whether a bigger problem develops or not.
+It IS really hard for a parent to maintain a calm, confident and level tone when worried about their child getting the nutrients they need, but the most important message I can give is that how you manage your feelings around your child's eating is the single most important factor in determining whether a bigger problem develops or no

-One mother’s experience: Stacey is a parent who sought my help with the power struggles she was having with her 4 year old daughter, who was a very picky eater.
+4 year old picky eater - what worked in the end!
+Stacey is a parent who sought my help with the power struggles she was having with her 4 year old daughter, who was a very picky eater.
 Stacey tried but struggled to stay calm and patient.
 She could relate to how awful her daughter must feel when her mum was upset with her because Stacey remembers the dread she felt when her father regularly got angry at her for not finishing her food when she was a child.
 Stacey blames those food battles with her father for the ongoing battles she’s had with weight and an eating disorder ever since she was a teen.
 She felt she’d tried everything to get her daughter to eat.

 I suggested she bring some play and humour into the situation, explaining that her daughter’s fear of mum getting annoyed with her was contributing hugely to her daughter’s resistance.
 Stacey said that her daughter always wanted to take her dolls to the table but she didn’t allow it and asked if this could help.
 I thought that was a great idea and suggested she used the dolls to do some silly role playing mimicking the mother daughter squabbles around food.
 The next day Stacey rang me excited to report that her daughter loved mum being silly and goofy and laughed so much, continuing to ask for more.
 Mum played with playfully threatening to steal her girl’s food and her daughter protested “no!
 It’s mine” pulling the chopped up meat and veggies back off the mum and heartily eating them!